Location: Dartington Hall, Totnes

 Objective: The Autumn School provides students with the opportunity to discover some of the fundamental research techniques and principles of each other’s Research Themes through a series of lectures and field and computer practicals.
 This will be complemented with training in project management and collaboration to build on the interdisciplinary nature of the one week residential school.

-Composition: the Autumn School will occur over 5 days – half day at the start and at the end of the week – and students will be expected to a participate in both computer-based and field parciticals in the grounds surrounding Dartington Hall.
+Composition: the Autumn School will occur over 5 days – half day at the start and at the end of the week – and students will be expected to participate in both computer-based and field practicals in the grounds surrounding Dartington Hall.
 An overview of the 5 day programme is as follows:

-Day 1 (1afternoon): Project Managament
+Day 1 (afternoon): Introduction to Project Managament

-Guest speakers and demonstrators from across the GW4+ partnership will be present throughout the week to support the training in these sessions.
+Demonstrators from across the GW4+ partnership will be present throughout the week to support the training in these sessions.

 The Autumn School will allow students to get to know their fellow cohort members better of the course of the week and a number of social activities will be organised throughout the week.